cjessett/phase-4/week-7/pre-work.md

 the [Heroku docs for Rails 5][Heroku Rails5].

-Make sure you create a Rails 5 application, not Rails 4. ~~For your CSS and JS to work properly with Rails' asset pipeline feature, you'll need to add the `rails_12factor` gem to your Gemfile.~~ (The previous line is no longer true for Rails 5 applications.)

 Only use generators once to see what they do.
 It is expected that you will only use _migration_ generators in this phase.
 Generators are for coders who have done stuff by hand so many times that the process has become boring, not